Another Boeing 787 flight cut short on United

 Boeing officials said those two events were unrelated to the battery issues that led regulators to ground all 787s worldwide for about three months this year.
 The Federal Aviation Administrators approved 787s to fly again after Boeing made changes to the lithium-ion battery system.

-Boeing calls the plane the Dreamliner.
-It is made largely of light, composite materials that help boost fuel mileage, making it attractive to airlines, which have ordered about 900 of them.
 About 50 are in airline fleets around the world.
-United is the only U.S. airline using the plane.
+United is the only U.S. airline flying the plane.